inputlogic/next-starter/README.md

 ## Local development

-Start by creating a `.env.local`.
+Start by creating a `.env.local` file in the project root.
 You can use the [1Password Generator](https://1password.com/password-generator/) to create a random session secret easily.

 ```
 NEXT_PUBLIC_ENV=dev